pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/ECE344/2016-10-23-operating-system-concurrent-programming.md

 		- Number each resources, need to acquire lower numbered resources before higher ones? (circular wait)
 			- Difficult to number a whole bunch, and some of them are from third-party
 - `Starvation`: a set of threads waiting for resources constantly used by others
-- `Livelock`: a set of threads continue to num but make no progress
+- `Livelock`: a set of threads continue to rum but make no progress
 	- e.g. `interrupt livelock`: interrupts queueing up and suspend the running threads => Can turn to `polling`, with intervals not too long
 	- Need to ensure a thread runs for a while before switching